Introduction

 Who Can File a Claim?

-- Parents: In cases where the deceased is a minor, parents can file a claim.
+- Parents: In instances where the deceased is a minor, parents are typically granted the right to file a claim.
+This provision acknowledges the profound loss experienced by parents when a child passes away prematurely.

-- Estate Representatives: If the deceased had a will, the executor can file on behalf of the estate.
+- Estate Representatives: If the deceased left behind a will, the appointed executor or personal representative can file a claim on behalf of the estate.
+This role is crucial, as it ensures that any potential compensation is managed according to the deceased’s wishes and distributed to the rightful beneficiaries.

 How to Choose a Boston Wrongful Death Attorney